Kanissma/Retail-sales-analysis-report/README.md

 Most orders and the highest revenue came during the evening hours.
 Among all days, Sunday generated the highest total revenue.

+## Conclusion
+This project offers valuable insights into sales performance by using SQL-based analysis.
+It helps in understanding customer behavior, identifying sales trends, and supports data-driven decisions for optimizing staffing, tailoring promotional offers, and enhancing marketing strategies.